aziontech/docs/.github/CONTRIBUTING.md

 ## Important

 - On Azion **docs** repository, you can open a issue without opening a PR after, but you can't open a PR without opening an issue.
-- Internal PRs are more prioritory than external PRs.
+- PRs submitted by code owners (internal) have priority over PRs submitted by external users (external).
-- For significant changes on docs, we recommend you open an issue and wait for one of our tech writers to respond so we can find the best approach.
+- For significant changes on docs, we recommend you open an issue and wait for one of our code owners to respond so we can find the best approach.

 ---